instadw/instadwell-blog/_posts/2026-2-01-top-10-co-living-spaces-in-hsr-layout-and-startup-hub-living-guide-2026.md

 date: 2026-2-01T09:14:00.000+05:30
 faq:
   - question: "Is there a PG in HSR Layout for gents?"
     answer: "Yes, HSR Layout has several PG options for gents, especially in Sector 6 and Sector 7 near the Silk Board junction.
-Shared rooms start from Rs.
-11,500/mo and private rooms from Rs.
-16,000/mo."
+Shared rooms in managed co-living properties start from Rs.
+11,500/mo.
+Private single room pricing varies by operator and occupancy type, confirm directly before booking."
   - question: "Are there PGs in HSR Layout for gents under Rs.
 5,000?"
     answer: "A managed PG under Rs.
 5,000/mo is not realistic in HSR Layout in 2026.
 The minimum for a shared bed in a verified co-living property starts at Rs.
 11,500/mo.
 Options under Rs.
 5,000 are typically unregistered, unverified rooms with no housekeeping, no Wi-Fi, and no food included.
 We recommend budgeting at least Rs.
 7,000–10,000 for a twin-sharing bed in a safe, managed property."
   - question: "Where can I find a single room PG in HSR Layout and what is the price?"
-    answer: "Single private rooms in HSR Layout through managed co-living operators on InstaDwell are priced between Rs.
-16,000 and Rs.
-22,000/mo, inclusive of Wi-Fi and housekeeping.
-Properties like HelloWorld Castle Bran and HelloWorld 19th Main are popular picks for solo occupancy.
-If you need a single room for ladies specifically, Sectors 1, 2, and 3 have the most verified ladies-only single room options, starting from Rs.
-16,000/mo."
+    answer: "Single private rooms are available from managed co-living operators in HSR Layout, but pricing depends on the specific property and occupancy configuration.
+Sharing room prices start from Rs.
+11,500/mo.
+For single room availability and pricing, check the individual property listing and confirm with the operator directly, as single occupancy is typically priced higher than the shared room rate."
   - question: "Which PGs in HSR Layout include food?"
-    answer: "Most managed co-living operators listed on InstaDwell offer optional or included meal plans.
+    answer: "Most managed co-living operators offer optional or included meal plans.
 Stanza Living properties typically include breakfast and dinner.
 HelloWorld properties offer meal plans as an add-on.
 Always confirm the meal plan details directly with the operator before booking, as food inclusion varies by property."
   - question: "Is there a single room PG in HSR Layout for ladies?"
     answer: "Yes.
-Single room PG options for ladies in HSR Layout are available in Sectors 1, 2, and 3, which are quieter, well-lit, and closest to NIFT.
-Managed operators on InstaDwell clearly mark ladies-only properties.
-Prices for a single private room for ladies range from Rs.
-16,000 to Rs.
-22,000/mo with Wi-Fi and housekeeping included.
+Single room options for ladies are available in Sectors 1, 2, and 3, which are quieter, well-lit, and closest to NIFT.
+Managed operators clearly mark ladies-only properties.
+Sharing rooms start from Rs.
+11,500/mo, confirm single room pricing and availability directly with the operator.
 Sectors 1 and 2 are particularly recommended given the active Hoysala police patrolling and wide, well-lit roads."
   - question: "What is the PG rent price in HSR Layout?"
-    answer: "PG rent in HSR Layout depends on the room type and operator.
-A twin-sharing bed in a managed co-living property costs Rs.
-7,000–10,000/mo.
-A private room with an attached bathroom runs Rs.
-16,000–22,000/mo.
-Premium private rooms with modern amenities go up to Rs.
-35,000/mo.
-Deposits are typically 1–2 months, which is far lower than the 6–10 month deposit required for a studio apartment."
+    answer: "Sharing room rents in managed co-living properties in HSR Layout start from Rs.
+11,500/mo and go up to Rs.
+35,000/mo for premium properties.
+Single room pricing is higher and varies by property, confirm with the operator directly.
+Deposits are typically 1–2 months, far lower than the 6–10 month deposit required for a studio apartment."
 ---

 HSR Layout is Bangalore's startup capital.
 With wide roads, parks in every sector, and the best cafes like Third Wave and Blue Tokai, it is the most livable neighborhood for techies and founders.